erdincka/satellite/README.md

 ## Run the application inside the container

 You need two terminal sessions to run the application.
 One for the HQ and one for the edge.

+Initialization is complete when this is shown in the logs: `This container IP : 172.x.0.2`

+**Image is set to run both hq and edge simulators, you can manually run simulators using following commands**

+For the HQ: `docker exec -it satellite bash -c "UV_ENV_FILE=.env ~/.local/bin/uv run hq.py"` For the Edge: `docker exec -it satellite bash -c "UV_ENV_FILE=.env ~/.local/bin/uv run edge.py"`

+Or inside the container: `docker exec -it satellite bash` or `ssh -p 2222 mapr@localhost`

 `UV_ENV_FILE=.env uv run hq.py`